akaalias/extract-highlights-plugin/README.md

 <kbd>SHIFT</kbd> + <kbd>ALT</kbd> + <kbd>=</kbd>

 #### Using the Ribbon Button
 There is also a button (a circle-shape) that's added to your left-side ribbon.

+Clicking on it will also extract all highlighted parts in your current note and place it in your clipboard.

 #### Using the Command Palette
 I looked into it and there’s a bug the way clipboard works with the Command Palette.
 Basically everything but the “Paste” works.